ZedObaia/qtlinuxdeployer/README.md

 ## Usage
 `./qtlinuxdeployer -b /path/to/binary/file -o /path/to/output/dir`
->This will create set up the output directory with all necessary files to run your application on another linux machine
+>This will set-up the output directory with all necessary files to run your application on another linux machine